Wered6/UE5-StyleGuide/README.md

 ## 5.5 All Meshes Should Be Scaled Correctly

 This is a subjective check on a per-project basis; however, all assets should be scaled correctly to their project.
-Level designers or blueprint authors should not have to tweak the scale of meshes to get them to confirm in the editor.
+Level designers or
+Blueprint authors should not have to tweak the scale of meshes to get them to confirm in the editor.
 Scaling meshes in the engine should be treated as a scale override, not a scale correction.

 **[⬆ Back to Top](#table-of-contents)**